 Suddenly Oliver and the ETF team come running out of the garage; another bomb has gone off at an intersection downtown—this time with casualties.

 In the next scene, Oliver briefs the officers at the station.
-He explains that six people were wounded in the second explosion and the driver of the targeted car, Michael O'Neill, died.
-O'Neill is Aidan Kelly's second cousin and second in command of his "less than legal activities."
-Oliver posits that both bombs were meant for Aidan, and Detective Steve Peck says that because the bombs were made of industrial grade explosives, the Gang Squad's top suspect is Sergey Malakov, a plumbing, heating and construction king.
-There happens to be bad blood between the two families, as Kelly's company beat out Malakov's for major contracts.
-One of those contracts is the tower located where the complex the officers recently helped clear out used to be.
+He explains that six people were wounded in the second explosion and the driver of the targeted car, Michael O’Neill, died.
+O’Neill is Aidan Kelly’s second cousin and second in command of his “less than legal activities.”
+Oliver posits that both bombs were meant for Aidan, and Detective Steve Peck says that because the bombs were made of industrial grade explosives, the Gang Squad’s top suspect is Sergey Malakov, a plumbing, heating and construction king.
+There happens to also be bad blood between the two families and Kelly’s company beat out Malakov’s for major contracts including the tower located where the complex the officers recently helped clear out used to be.
 At that, Andy tells Nick that that is where she thinks she saw the blue hatchback.
 She asks Dov to pull up the body cam footage from that day.

 When Dov starts to fulfill her request, he discovers that footage has been deleted, but he chalks it up to a glitch and calls a friend to ask how about recovering it.